 Speech that constitutes a protected exercise of a Student's rights under California's Leonard Law will not be deemed a violation of this Policy.
 However, some speech that may be protected by the Leonard Law is nonetheless inconsistent with the Golden Rule, and Students are encouraged to live by this higher standard rooted in our Christian faith and heritage.

-The University encourages students to immediately bring any concerning behavior to the University's attention even if such behavior does not constitute sexual misconduct or retaliation as defined below.
+The University encourages individuals to immediately bring any concerning behavior to the University's attention even if such behavior does not constitute Sexual Misconduct or Retaliation as defined below.

-Sexual harassment is unwelcome conduct of a sexual nature.
-It includes unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature that is sufficiently serious that it interferes with or limits a student's ability to participate in or benefit from the University's educational programs and activities or their living environment.
-Sexual harassment also includes gender-based harassment, which may include acts of verbal, nonverbal, or physical aggression, intimidation, or hostility based on sex or sex-stereotyping, even if those acts do not involve conduct of a sexual nature.
+Sexual Harassment is unwelcome conduct of a sexual nature.
+It includes unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature that is sufficiently severe, persistent, or pervasive that it interferes with or limits an individual's ability to participate in or benefit from the University's educational programs and activities.
+Sexual Harassment also includes gender-based harassment, which may include acts of verbal, nonverbal, or physical aggression, intimidation, or hostility based on sex or sex-stereotyping, even if those acts do not involve conduct of a sexual nature.
 This definition will be interpreted and applied in a manner consistent with the accepted standards of mature behavior, academic freedom, and the mission of the University.

 Examples of sexual harassment include, but are not limited to:

 - A student repeatedly contacts another student to go out on a date after the student has made it clear that such contact is unwelcome.

 - A male professor makes several comments to a female student suggesting that if they have a sexual relationship he will give her a better grade in his class.

 - A lesbian student is called a "dyke" by a male classmate, who also makes sexually explicit remarks.